Meet the monsters that cause customer churn

 Set up automated alerts so you know when usage data is trending downward.
 Get involved before they become totally disengaged.

-Highlight new product launches or features that they most likely don’t know about that could pique their interest.
+Highlight new features that they most likely don’t know about that could pique their interest.

 ChurnZero Boost